mattjennings/react-modal/README.md

 ## AnimatedModalStack

-There is an exported `AnimatedModalStack` built on top of [@mattjennings/react-modal-stack](https://github.com/mattjennings/react-modal-stack).
+`AnimatedModalStack` built on top of [@mattjennings/react-modal-stack](https://github.com/mattjennings/react-modal-stack).
 As long as the Modal is a motion component at the root, it will animate them in/out appropriately.

 ```jsx
 import React from 'react'